Tampere-University-Urban-Physics/fundamentals-of-gis/Content/7_Theory.md

 ### Natural Neighbour

-Similar to IDW, Natural Neighbour looks for the closest input samples, but applies weights to them based on areas rather than distances
+Similar to IDW, Natural Neighbour looks for the closest input samples, but applies weights to them based on the proportionate areas rather than distances.

 ### Kriging

 This is a more complicated method of interpolation, where a mathematical function is fit against the data.
 It can account for the changes in values across distances better than other functions, while co-Kriging can bring in other spatial data as well (for example if you wanted to interpolate temperatures, accounting for land cover data from a second dataset).
+Conducting Kriging requires doing a thorough investigation of the data (for example how values changes with distance) to know the best estimation method to apply.

 (*Hungry for more or learn better using different methods?
 Check out videos on youtube, such as*:
 - Spatial Interpolation in GIS: https://www.youtube.com/watch?v=Km7Haa82L7M